swany99/Engineer-Text-Summary-Generator/README.md

         /**
-         * Main function to generate the summary using the Gemini API.
+         * Main function to generate the summary by calling the secure proxy.
          */
         async function generateSummary() {
             hideMessage();